Nowhere to hide for modern slavery in our supply chains

 Councils implementing the Charter:

-Allerdale, Andover, Ashfield, Bradford, Brent, Barking and Dagenham, Bideford Town Council, Blackburn with Darwen, Brighton & Hove, Bristol, Birmingham City Council, Calderdale, Cannock Chase, Chelmsford, Cherwell, Cheshire East, Cheshire West and Chester, Chesterfield, Chorley, Colchester, Cotswold District Council, Coventry, Croydon, Dacorum, Darlington, Derby, Dundee City Council, Ealing, East Ayrshire, East Renfrewshire, Edinburgh, Enfield, Forest of Dean, Guildford, Gloucester, Gloucestershire, Great Torrington Town Council, Hackney, Haringey, Harrow, Hammersmith & Fulham, Hertsmere, Hyndburn, Islington, Kirklees, Knowsley, Lambeth, Lewisham, Lincoln, Liverpool, Lowestoft Town Council, Merton, Manchester City, Midlothian, Milton Keynes, Newcastle, Newham, North Ayrshire, North Warwickshire, North West Leicestershire, North Yorkshire, Oldham, Oxford, Patchway Town Council, Plymouth, Preston, Rochdale, Rotherham, Renfrewshire, Salford, Sefton, Sheffield, South Lanarkshire, Southampton, South Tyneside, Southwark, Stevenage, Stockport, Stockton, St Helens, Stirling, Stoke-on-Trent, Suffolk County Council, Sunderland, Surrey County Council, Swindon, Tameside, Three Rivers, Tower Hamlets , Trafford, Waltham Forest, Watford, West Lancashire, West Lothian, West Oxfordshire, Wirral, and Wolverhampton.
+Allerdale, Andover, Ashfield, Bradford, Brent, Barking and Dagenham, Bideford Town Council, Blackburn with Darwen, Brighton & Hove, Bristol, Birmingham City Council, Calderdale, Camden, Cannock Chase, Chelmsford, Cherwell, Cheshire East, Cheshire West and Chester, Chesterfield, Chorley, Colchester, Cotswold District Council, Coventry, Croydon, Dacorum, Darlington, Derby, Dundee City Council, Ealing, East Ayrshire, East Renfrewshire, Edinburgh, Enfield, Forest of Dean, Guildford, Gloucester, Gloucestershire, Great Torrington Town Council, Hackney, Haringey, Harrow, Hammersmith & Fulham, Hertsmere, Hyndburn, Islington, Kirklees, Knowsley, Lambeth, Lewisham, Lincoln, Liverpool, Lowestoft Town Council, Merton, Manchester City, Midlothian, Milton Keynes, Newcastle, Newham, North Ayrshire, North Warwickshire, North West Leicestershire, North Yorkshire, Oldham, Oxford, Patchway Town Council, Plymouth, Preston, Rochdale, Rotherham, Renfrewshire, Salford, Sefton, Sheffield, South Lanarkshire, Southampton, South Tyneside, Southwark, Stevenage, Stockport, Stockton, St Helens, Stirling, Stoke-on-Trent, Suffolk County Council, Sunderland, Surrey County Council, Swindon, Tameside, Three Rivers, Tower Hamlets , Trafford, Waltham Forest, Watford, West Lancashire, West Lothian, West Oxfordshire, Wirral, and Wolverhampton.

 If you're interested in getting your own council signed up too, let us know by emailing local@party.coop.